Nitrous Oxide

 Object to store the gas ready for inhaling, such as a balloon.

-Used in medical procedures including dentistry and during childbirth to help with pain.
+When mixed 50/50 with air (called Gas and Air), it is used in medical procedures including dentistry and during childbirth to help with pain.

 Dependency is not common, but drug treatment services should be able to offer support if needed.